22 minutes with Caroline Tompkins

 Mo: Is that excitement inherent to a consistent or idea or is that excitement inherent towards a motivation in something?

 Caroline: I think both.
 Something I've been excited about lately is a documentary style of shooting, but then place photo manipulations within it that you can't even distinguish—someone like Chris Maggio.
 I'm excited to see things that I'm not sure are manipulated, as opposed to photographs that are obviously not "real".

-Mo: You mentioned something in an interview that I've always thought about, but when you mentioned it I knew I wasn't the only one who was aware of it.
-You had said that everyone has a reaction project to New York and I loved that.
+Mo: You mentioned something in an interview that I've always thought about where I was thankful not be the only one who was aware of it.
+You said that everyone has a reaction project to New York and I loved that.